canjs/can-component/docs/ViewModel.md

 ### Using attribute values

 You can also pass a literal string value of the attribute.
-To do this in [can-stache], simply pass any value not wrapped in single brackets, and the ViewModel property will be initialized to this string value:
+To do this in [can-stache], simply pass any value not wrapped in single brackets, and the viewModel instance property will be initialized to this string value:

     <my-tag title="hello" />

-The above will set the title property in the component's ViewModel to the string `hello`.
+The above will set the title property on the component's viewModel instance to the string `hello`.

-If the tag's `title` attribute is changed, it updates the ViewModel property automatically.
+If the tag's `title` attribute is changed, it updates the viewModel instance property automatically.
 This can be seen in the following example:

 @demo demos/can-component/accordion.html